stevensacks/react-smart-scroll/README.md

 All of the props are optional.
 If you don't provide any data or a row component, it won't render anything, but it won't cause any errors, either.

+You need to apply `height`, either in the css class or the style object.
+You can use a specific height, or `calc()`.

+Due to a CSS limitation with how overflow works with padding, `height: 100%` does not work.

+The `overflow` default value of `auto` is applied via `style`.
+So, if you want to use a css class to control it, you need to pass `null`, `undefined`, or an empty string to `overflow`.
+If you use a style object, you can set it there, since the default `auto` is applied before your style object and thus can be overwritten that way.

 #### Props
 - `className` - A css className that will be applied to the component.
 - `data` - An array of items to be passed to your row component.
+- `overflow` - You can set this to `auto` or `scroll` ("auto" is the default).
 - `row` - Your row component.
 - `rowHeight` - Starting row height (100 by default) - it starts with this as an estimate for all rows, and then measures and caches the actual height of each row is as you scroll.
 - `style` - A style object applied to the component if you prefer using inline styling instead of css.